-At higher level you will read six literary works.
-Across these six literary works, at least three literary forms, three time periods, three time periods and three places will be represented.
+At Higher level you will read six literary works.
+Across these six literary works, at least three literary forms, three time periods, and three places will be represented.

-At standard level you will read four literary works.
+At Standard level you will read four literary works.
 Across these four literary works, at least two literary forms, two time periods and two places will be represented.